-GPU Design 2) Focus on thr oughput, not latency Each pixel can take as long as we a long time e process many at the same time.
-Great scalability Lots of simple para Low clock speed (p) L Latency-optimized (fast, serial) Throughput-optimized (slow, parallel)
+GPU Design 2) Focus on throughput, not latency Each pixel can take a long time as long as we process many at the same time.
+Great scalability Lots of simple parallel processors Low clock speed (power officient) Latency-optimized (fast, serial) Everything needs to be 4x faster!
+Same speed, just 4x as much HW predictors, out-of-order, multiple-issue, speculative execution, double-precision...
+About 2 IPC per core, 8 IPC total @3GHz